gebirgslok/Zoollection/README.md

 # Zoollection
-Additional collections ('a zoo of collections') that supplement the collections provided by .NET
+Additional collections ('a zoo of collections') that extend the collections provided by .NET

-## Supported collections
+## Featured collections
 collection | details
 --- | ---
 ObservableStack | Stack that implements INotifyCollectionChanged.
 Stack<T> can be replaced by ObservableStack<T> without any additional changes in code.